Cognitive psychology offers UX researchers important lessons

 We use long term memory recalling something from the past.
 This covers facts and will deliver the feeling of “I know this” or a memory about a boat trip with family, and delivers the feeling of “I remember”.

 Short term memory mostly relates to direct interaction and problem solving like reaching a goal through a UI.
-Meanwhile, understanding long term memory attributes helps us plan and execute better qualitative research like interviews.
+Meanwhile, understanding long-term memory attributes help us plan and execute better qualitative research like interviews.